lloydryandavid/demo/README.md

 ``cucumber-tests$ mvn test -Dtest=TestRunner -Dspring.profiles.active=local``

 Obviously, you can create another profile for the purpose of test execution on another environment.
-(e.g. run the tests against in a deployed environment) To do this, one needs to add another test runner and setup its context configuration.
+(e.g. run the tests against a deployed environment) To do this, one needs to add another test runner and setup its context configuration.
 I will demonstrate this once I get the time to do so.